Wideband THz Multi-User Downlink Communications with Leaky Wave Antennas: System Model and Problem Formulation

+The sum rate in \eqref{eq:sum rate} holds for both \ref{itm:OFDM} and \ref{itm:OFDMA}, depending on the setting of the spectral allocation in \eqref{eq: OFDMA_setting}.
+Clearly, the rate achieved when dividing the subbands between the users \ref{itm:OFDMA} is not larger than that achieved when having all users simultaneously utilize the entire band.
+However, in order to achieve the sum rate in \eqref{eq:sum rate} under \ref{itm:OFDM}, dedicated broadcast channel coding is required, see \cite[Ch.
+8-9]{el2011network}.
+Still, the sum rate represents an assessment of the quality of a wireless communication channels, that is widely adopted in studies dealing with the tuning parameters that affect the overall channel such as hybrid \ac{mimo}~\cite{thanh2023deep,lavi2023learn,qiao2020alternating}, metasuface antennas~\cite{shlezinger2021dynamic,wang2019dynamic}, and other antenna architectures~ \cite{abrardo2021intelligent}.

-The \ac{lwa} parameters $L$ and $b$ are typically confined to some physical ranges, i.e., $b \in [b_{\min}, b_{\max}]$ and $L \in [L_{\min}, L_{\max}]$, which ensure a certain level of antenna efficiency.
-The resulting problem of jointly tuning the \ac{lwa} and the wideband power allocation is thus expressed as follows:
+We aim to maximize the achievable sum rate performance under given physical and power constraints.
+The \ac{lwa} parameters $L$ and $b$ are typically constrained within some physical ranges, namely $b \in [b_{\min}, b_{\max}]$ and $L \in [L_{\min}, L_{\max}]$, to ensure a certain level of antenna efficiency.
+Based on the discussion above, the resulting problem of jointly tuning the \ac{lwa} and both power and frequency allocations can be mathematically expressed as follows:

+It can be seen that \eqref{eq:rate optimization} is a non-convex problem due to the complex dependence of the \ac{lwa}-induced channel on the optimization parameters, namely, the relationship induced by \eqref{eq:angular width} and \eqref{eq:fn-channel matrix} between the sum rate, the \ac{lwa} parameters $b$ and $L$, and the users allocations $\{\mySet{S}_n\}_{n=1}^N$.
+The first two constraints \eqref{eqn:b_constraint} and \eqref{eqn:L_constraint} over $b$ and $L$, respectively, ensure that the scales of the \ac{lwa} parameters satisfy the physical assumptions necessary for formulating the expressions in \eqref{eq:frequency-angle relation} and \eqref{eq:angular width}.
+Then, \eqref{eqn:power_sum} and \eqref{eqn:positive_power} ensure that the power allocation withholds the total power constraint $P$, and that the optimized powers are non-negative values, as physically dictated.
+Finally, \eqref{eqn:user_constraint} accommodates both \ref{itm:OFDM} and \ref{itm:OFDMA}, where under the latter, \ac{ofdma} is achieved by allocating each subband solely to a single user.